Gamow-Teller Strength distributions in $^{76}\textrm{Ge}$, $^{76,82}\textrm{Se}$, and $^{90,92}\textrm{Zr}$ by the Deformed Proton-neutron QRPA: Numerical Results and Discussions

-In the following, we show the GT strength distribution in terms of the $\beta_2$ parameter, as a function of excited energy of parent nucleus.
-Therefore, experimental data, which were usually measured w.r.t. the the ground state of daughter nuclei, are presented by subtracting the empirical Q values from the measured data.
+In the following, we discuss the GT ($\mp$) strength distribution function by showing our numerical results for $^{76}$Ge, $^{76,82}$Se, $^{90,92}$Zr, which are presented with respect to the excitation energy, $E_{ex}$, of parent nuclei.
+Since most of the GT strength data are reported by the $E_{ex}$ of daughter nuclei, the experimental data in the following figures are shown by adding the empirical Q values ($Q_{\beta^-}, Q_{EC}$) from the measured data $E_{ex}$.
+In particular, we focus on roles of the deformation parameter $\beta_2$ in the GT ($\mp$) strength distribution.